TokenBrice/l2s-handbook/content/docs/getting started/ps-edge.md

 title: "ParaSwap's Edge"
 weight: 3
 description: >
-  Why using ParaSwap can be more effective than interacting directy with DeFi services
+  Why using ParaSwap can be more effective than interacting directly with DeFi services
 ---

-This page summarizes the main benefits you can draw from using ParaSwap's over interacting with the decentralised finance services directly, or using another middleware.
+This page summarizes the main benefits you can draw from using ParaSwap's over interacting with the decentralised finance services directly or using another middleware.

-### Decentralized Exchanges Aggregation
+### Efficient Decentralized Exchanges Aggregation

 {{< notice note >}}
 ParaSwap scours dozens of decentralised exchanges to secure the best rates.
-Thanks to a refine pathing analysis logic, all options are explored, including splitting your order on several exchanges or looking for alternative swapping routes.
+Thanks to a refine pathing analysis logic, all options are explored, including splitting your order into several exchanges or looking for alternative swapping routes.
 {{< /notice >}}

 {{< block "grid-2" >}}
 {{< column >}}
 #### Find the Best Rate

-ParaSwap connect to most major decentralised exchanges, such as Uniswap, Kyber, Curve or the 0x network.
+ParaSwap connects to most major decentralised exchanges, such as Uniswap, Kyber, Curve or the 0x network.

-When you input a trading pair on ParaSwap, such as ETH to DAI for instance, ParaSwap compare the prices of each exchange (accounting for your transaction's volume).
+When you input a trading pair on ParaSwap, such as ETH to DAI, for instance, ParaSwap compares the prices of each exchange (accounting for your transaction's volume).

-> ParaSwap can execute a given order on both Uniswap and Kyber for instance, at the same time and in one transaction.
 {{< /column >}}
 {{< column >}}

 ![compare-rates-with-Paraswap](/images/rate-compare.png)
-_ParaSwap examines at the rate for the given pair on all supported exchanges and displays the effective rate (accounting for slippage) for each._

 {{< /column >}}
 {{< /block >}}

+_ParaSwap examines at the rate for the given pair on all supported exchanges and displays the effective rate (accounting for slippage) for each._

 {{< block "grid-2" >}}
 {{< column >}}